 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-196 invertebrates were identified in this sample.
-This sample size is adequate.
+159 invertebrates were identified in this sample.
+This sample size is a good size.